Ardmore:

 subsidiary chambers are set around the court, occurring more

-have ended.
-This tombs seems to be one of the many "experimental"
+would have ended.
+This tomb seems to be one of the many "experimental"

 or "culturally-diverse" in the NW, and has some similarities